sqlcipher/openssl-xcode/README.markdown

 system to build the libraries.
 However, it does attempt to automatically detect and use the appropriate build settings for arch (i386/ppc/armv6), build tools, and SDK directories.
 This makes it appropriate for inclusion as a project reference into an iPhone application project.
+This project will also check to see if the resulting crypto library is newer than the project Makefile to avoid time consuming rebuild cycles.

 License
 -------